Scalable adaptive algorithms for next-generation multiphase flow simulations: Methods

 \subsection{Numerical methods}

-\textbf{\textit{Governing equations:}}\\ Let $\phi$ be the phase field variable that tracks the location of the phases and varies smoothly between +1 to -1 with a characteristic diffuse interface thickness $\epsilon$, and $v_i$ be the $i^{th}$ component of the mixture velocity of the two phases.
-A thermodynamically consistent coupled CHNS equations~\cite{khanwale2021projection} are written as follows: \begin{enumerate} \item Momentum equation:
+\textbf{\textit{Governing equations:}} Let $\phi$ be the phase field variable that tracks the location of the phases and varies smoothly between +1 to -1 with a characteristic diffuse interface thickness $\epsilon$, and $v_i$ be the $i^{th}$ component of the mixture velocity of the two phases. $\eta_+$ and $\rho_+$ ($\eta_-$ and $\rho_-$) represents the viscosity and density of the +1 phase fluid (-1 phase fluid).
+The thermodynamically consistent CHNS equations~\citep{Khanwale2023projection,guo2017mass,shen2015decoupled,anderson1998diffuse,feng2006fully} are written as follows: \begin{enumerate}[label=\roman*] \item Momentum equation:

 \item Solenoidality and Continuity:

 \item Cahn--Hillard Equations

 \end{enumerate}